ISISComputingGroup/ibex_developers_manual/backend_system/Building-and-installing-genie_python.md

 - `c:\instrument\apps\python3\python.exe -m pip install -e c:\instrument\dev\ibex_bluesky_core[dev]`

 Once you have made the changes you want in `c:\instrument\dev\<library>`, they should be committed and pushed from that repository as usual. `uktena` will pick up the changes by default next time the library is released to `PyPI`.

+You can now make changes in `c:\instrument\dev\some_library`.
+- Python code changes will be picked up immediately by your development python, no need to re-install the dependency for python-only changes
+- If your changes modify dependencies, you will need to re-run the `pip` command above to pick up the new dependencies

+Once you are happy with your changes locally, commit and push them from `c:\instrument\dev\some_library` as usual.
+- In order to pick up the changes in future built versions of uktena, the changes will need to be released to pypi.

+> [!NOTE]
+>
+> Our python dependencies, along with many other external dependencies, all define a `[dev]` optional dependency group which contains dev-only dependencies (like linters, documentation build tools, debugging tools and so on).
+If you are editable-installing an external library, it may use a different convention - consult that library's documentation or `pyproject.toml` to see which dependency groups are available.

 # Writing system tests